Running into technical issues on your WordPress site can be frustrating, especially when they interfere with your site’s functionality.

 You can also ask your WordPress hosting provider for support.
 If you are using a top WordPress hosting company like Hostinger, Bluehost, WP Engine, or SiteGround, then their support team will be able to help you resolve the issue.

 We hope this article helped you learn how to use recovery mode in WordPress.
-You may also want to check out our pick of the best WordPress SEO plugins and our tutorial on how to fix the DNS server not responding error in WordPress.
+You may also want to check out our guide on how to fix the missing admin bar issue in WordPress and our tutorial on how to fix the DNS server not responding error in WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.